bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:31:46

-What I first did back then still was maintaining the PRs.
+What I first did back then still Dhruv was maintaining the PRs.
-So I just first built the main PR that includes all the sub-PRs and ran a node just to also have something available already and playing a bit around what the end product would look like and then iteratively I would look at those sub-PRS and no, I didn't look at the SECB parts until recently It always was appeared very scary for me all the cryptography and math stuff but I also ended up doing a little review there.
+So I just first built the main PR that includes all the sub-PRs and ran a node just to also have something available already and playing a bit around what the end product would look like and then iteratively I would look at those sub-PRS and no, I didn't look at the SECP parts until recently It always was appeared very scary for me all those cryptography and math stuff but I also ended up doing a little review there.
 I was lucky enough to join a hangout at the last CoreDev meeting in Ireland where Peter gave an introduction to the LibSecP library and he specifically presented the PR1129, which is the Alligator Swift part.
 So I got a little deeper into that through that.